 Even If you don’t belong to a gym, you’ve still probably heard a lot of hype around spinning classes, and how fantastic they are.

-So what is spinning exercise? what do you do in a spin class? and why are they so popular?
+So what are spinning classes, and why are they so popular?
 Do they help you lose weight and are they worth getting all hot and bothered over? (literally).

 In this article, I am going to do my best to answer just about every question you might have about spinning.